markvelous/fabot/README.md

 Time to make some fictitious arbitrages between Uniswap V2 and Sushiswap

-Bot is still a work in progress <br/>
+>Bot is still a work in progress ...

 In consideration of CSA, this bot has not been deployed live (yet) and is used to demonstrate the understanding of the subject

 This demo shows the bot in action on a forked ethereum mainnet.